Thursday, August 20, 2020

 They had lunch with Suhel and Pharazon again.
 This time Terra treated herself to vegetable stew, having to drink it from the bowl as there was a distinct lack of cutlery at the Werelupes’ distinct lack of tables.
 All of the flatware was made of clay, decorated with crescent moons and abstract patterns.
 If Terra looked close enough she could see the indentations of paw pads where Werelupes had shaped the dishes before firing them.

-Pharazon nibbled daintily at his food, shooting Terra occasional helpless glances.
-She returned them with smiles—making sure not to bare her teeth this time.
+Pharazon nibbled daintily at his food, shooting Terra occasional exasperated glances.
+She returned them with smiles.

 “How could you possibly smile in a situation like this?”
-Pharazon asked.
-“These Werelupes are nothing but cruel!”
+Pharazon finally asked.
+“This is terrible.”

 Suhel frowned.
-“Who’s being cruel, runt?” she asked.
-“I just showed you the Opal Caverns!
+“I don’t see what’s so terrible about living here.
+I just showed you the Opal Caverns!
 You’ll not see the likes of those in all the rest of Neopia!”

 “Maybe I don’t want to see your stupid caverns,” Pharazon muttered.
 “Maybe I want to go home.”